 Great excitement!
-A comet which Sam has been following with his telescope for some time has become a naked eye object, something you can see in the sky without a telescope, which will soon reach a maximum magnitude (brightness) of 2.6 (How we measure the brightness of stars is described on an earlier Page.)
+A comet which Sam has been following with his telescope for some time has become a naked eye object, something you can see in the sky without a telescope, which will soon reach a maximum magnitude (brightness) of 1.6 (How we measure the brightness of stars is described on an earlier Page.)
 Comets go round the Sun, like the Earth, because of the Sun’s gravity - this is described on an earlier Page, but they are much smaller (seldom more than a few kilometres in diameter) and unlike the Earth and the other planets which go round the Sun in very nearly circular orbits they have very elliptical orbits.
+This means that they are not always the same distance from the Sun, and so most of the time they are too far away from the Sun for us to see them from the Earth.
+But here is a comet (not the comet which Sam has been looking at) which was visible in Summer 2020.

-Our word comet comes from a Latin word which means hairy tail.
+Our word comet comes from a Latin word which means hairy tail, but they were also sometimes called by a name which translates into English as broom-star.

 Sam and his friends go to the beach to find out about ellipses.
 They take with them a 32 m rope and three old cricket stumps with a groove for the rope cut into them near the top.